CamilaVHeuer/Bazar-Management-API/README.md

 **Bazar Management System developed with Spring Boot**

 > **Integrative Project** developed as part of the "API Development with Spring Boot" course from **TodoCode Academy**.
-The implementation and architectural design are completely original, oriented to demonstrate professional competencies
+The implementation and architectural design are completely original, oriented to demonstrate professional competencies in backend development with Java.

-**Prerequisites**

-- ☕ Java 17 or higher
-- 📦 Maven 3.6+
-- 🗄️ H2 Database (included) for immediate testing. ├── 📊 UML Bazar-Management API.png # Complete system UML diagram
-  ├── 📄 HELP.md # Spring Boot help guidedy to run.
-- 🗄️ MySQL + XAMPP (optional, for local development)s in backend development with Java.

 ---